CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 There are three distinct measurement processing modes, each involving the extraction of a <code>best_loop</code> using the <code>find_best_nanoloop</code> function from the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/analysis.py">utils/nanoloop_to_hyst/analysis.py</a></code> script: <br>
 &#8226 <code>'multi_loop'</code>: Measurements are conducted in off field, and various reading voltage values are applied.
 This mode corresponds to the cKPFM (contact Kelvin Probe Force Microscopy) mode introduced by N. Balke and his colleagues <a href="#ref8">[8]</a>.
 All loops are fitted using the <code>Hysteresis</code> object (refer to Section <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#vi3---hysteresis-and-properties">IV.3) - Hysteresis and properties</a> in the documentation), and the best loop is the one that minimizes the vertical offset associated with the electrostatic component in off field. <br>
 &#8226 <code>'mean_loop'</code>: Measurements are conducted in off field with a single reading voltage value, often set at 0 volts.
-The best loop is the average of all the loops (sometimes the first loop is not considered do to its pre-polarized state), determined through the creation of the <code>MeanLoop</code> object (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#v3---meanloop">V.3) - MeanLoop</a> of the documentation). <br>
+The best loop is the average of all the loops (sometimes the first loop is not considered due to its pre-polarized state), determined through the creation of the <code>MeanLoop</code> object (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#v3---meanloop">V.3) - MeanLoop</a> of the documentation). <br>
 &#8226 <code>'on_field'</code>: Measurements are conducted in on field.
 The best loop, in this case, is the average of all the loops, determined through the creation of the <code>MeanLoop</code> object.
 </p>